kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

     binlog_format = ROW
 ```

-As we can see this YAML file is a ConfigMap resource, which contains a single data section called galera.cnf, with the configuration we need for Galera.
-The bootstrap specific configuration here is the wsrep_cluster_address, which indicates that this will be a bootstrap node:
+As we can see this YAML file is a ConfigMap resource, which contains a single data section called `galera.cnf`, with the configuration we need for Galera.
+The bootstrap specific configuration here is the `wsrep_cluster_address`, which indicates that this will be a bootstrap node:

 ```
 wsrep_cluster_address = gcomm://
 ```

-The other important lines is this YAML file are the three which will be templated by KUDO on instantion.
+The other important lines is this YAML file are the three which will be templated by KUDO on instantiation.
 Firstly we have the name and namespace lines:

 ```yaml
   name: {{ .Name }}-bootstrap
   namespace: {{ .Namespace }}
 ```

-The .Name variable is unique to each KUDO instance, and since you can’t have instances with the same name in a cluster, this ensures our ConfigMap resource is also unique.
+The `.Name` variable is unique to each KUDO instance, and since you can’t have instances with the same name in a cluster, this ensures our ConfigMap resource is also unique.
 We must also namespace all of our KUDO objects, so this gets set by KUDO.

 Finally we need to set credentials to be used internally in the Galera cluster for synchronization between nodes: